Friday’s briefing: Man Utd, Tottenham and Rangers into Europa League last 16

 Oliver’s decision was widely criticised by pundits, with Alan Shearer calling it “one of the worst decisions that I’ve seen in a long time”.

-The FA released its written reasons for overturning the decision on Thursday, confirming Myles-Skelly’s challenge should not have been considered “serious foul play”.
+The FA released its written reasons for overturning the decision on Thursday, confirming Lewis-Skelly’s challenge should not have been considered “serious foul play”.

 Chloe Kelly is a Gunner again